 good quality oil has more additives that are engineered to clean and protect the engine.
 They cost a bit more, but are worth the extra protection.
 If you buy budget oil, you might want to consider shortening your oil change interval.

 Sometimes fluids are developed specifically to meet the needs of a particular family of engines.
 An example would be coolant.
 Because of the different materials used to build the cooling system, the coolant has to be formulated to protect those parts, which vary from manufacturer to manufacturer, from corrosion.
 We've seen special coolant in Gig Harbor for General Motors, Volkswagen, Chrysler and others.

 The same is true of transmission fluid and brake fluid in recent years.

 The really good news is that your Gig Harbor service center has databases that tell them the recommended fluids for your vehicle.
 This takes all the guess work out.
 If you have some special needs, like a higher mileage engine or want enhanced performance, ask your service advisor for upgrades or additives that'll meet your needs while being consistent with the manufacturer's recommendations.

 Of course, your full-service oil change will top off your fluids.
 But it's a good idea to have some of everything at home in case you need to top something off yourself or to take on a trip.
-Ask your Gig Harbor service advisor at Mackert Automotive LLC or check your owner's manual for fluid specifications.
+Ask your Gig Harbor service advisor at Mackert Automotive or check your owner's manual for fluid specifications.